-Strategy to deal with
+Strategy to deal with anxiety and panic

 Ten years ago I developed chronic anxiety.
 The triggering factor was physical abuse that put me in touch with old, unhealed wounds from my childhood.
 Now I understand that my breathing patterns have contributed to the anxiety.
 Our body remembers, right.
 As soon as we start to breathe with our mouth the breathing gets more shallow and faster and our body goes, “Ah, right.
 Here we go again,” and it ends up in a state of stress.

 Now I can breathe through my anxiety.
 You cannot imagine what a wonderful feeling it is.
 And it doesn’t apply only when I feel afraid, worried and anxious.
-No matter if I’m sad or happy, the breathing has been incredibly important to for me to be able to find the anchor within.
+No matter if I’m sad or happy, the breathing has been incredibly important for me to be able to find the anchor within.

 Before, I had no strategy and just broke down and started to hyperventilate when I got a panic attack.
 I had a feeling of total powerlessness when the panic took over, and it would last for 10-30 minutes, where I would just be lying and shaking.
 The psychiatrists told me it was just to stop hyperventilating.
 But that was impossible, since it was like something brutish and animalistic took over my system.

 However, now I know how to get through the panic.
 I can let the panic come, let it wash through my body to then disappear, all in just one minute, which is absolutely amazing.
-Thanks to Conscious Breathing, I have learned what the feelings in my body are before, during and after.
+Thanks to Conscious Breathing, I have learned how it feels in my body before, during and after.

-feeling of calm and relaxation
+Nasal breathing gives a lovely feeling of calm and relaxation

-No one from healthcare has ever asked me to reflect upon my breathing habits.
+No one working in the healthcare sector has ever asked me to reflect upon my breathing habits.
 However, from psychiatry I have been given the advice to breathe in a square when I get anxious — 3 seconds inhale, 3 seconds hold, 3 seconds exhale, and 3 seconds hold.

 In the breathing course I was taught how to breathe.
 It is about closing my mouth and breathing through my nose and using my diaphragm.
 When I close my mouth the stomach takes over.
 I experience a lovely feeling of calm and relaxation and almost a sense of weightlessness when I feel how the diaphragm on inhalation moves both to the sides and backward and forward.

 Both the theoretical understanding of what happens when we breathe and the simple guidelines for good breathing habits have helped me to develop a strategy that I can easily apply when the anxiety and the panic comes crawling.
 And it is not just an effective help in acute situations — it is just as much a way of preventing that the anxiety problems occur in the first place.

-be a part of the psychiatry
+Conscious Breathing has to be a part of the psychiatry

 Learning how to breathe properly has been really important in order to improve my mental health and it’s beyond me that this powerful tool is not used within the psychiatry setting.
 A deeper understanding of the importance of good breathing habits ought to be obvious knowledge within psychiatry, and the clients breathing habits should be the very first thing looked at, long before medications, electric shock etc.

-so much better
+My asthma is so much better

 Anxiety and asthma are very closely related.
 My asthma problems started eight years ago, and among other things I’ve had big problems with mucus in my lungs.
 Before, I used to cough to the point where I threw up in order to get the mucus up.
 Thanks to Conscious Breathing I have much less mucus and the mucus I do have I can get it up in a much easier way.